Hearty Vegetable Beef Soup: A Cozy Classic

 Stew meat is ideal because it becomes incredibly tender during long simmering.
 Chuck roast, cut into 1-inch cubes, also works wonderfully for a rich and flavorful broth.

-Can I add other vegetables to my beef vegetable soup?
+Can I add other vegetables?

 Absolutely!
 This recipe is very versatile.
 Consider adding parsnips, turnips, bell peppers, or even a handful of spinach during the last few minutes of cooking for more variety.